 - Abrasive gun

-It is also called high frequency generator or electronic oscillator.
-The main function as to convert normal electrical supply that have frequency range 50-60 HZ to high frequency electrical supply up to range 20-40kHZ but the vibrations amplitude will be a small up to range of microns
+It is also called a high-frequency generator or electronic oscillator.
+The main function as to convert normal electrical supply that has frequency range 50-60 HZ to high-frequency electrical supply up to range 20-40kHZ but the amplitude of the vibration will be a small up to a range of microns